Kids need your help.

 Daily Food, Mood and Exercise Tracking

 We use the Varsity Logbook to keep track of these elements.
-You can download a copy here (just change the name and logos): Varsity Logbook.
+You can easily create a simple version to log the metrics that are important in your program.

 The Varsity Sport Program